-The purpose of the Health Care Colleges Code of Student Professional Conduct ("HCC Code") is to provide a professional behavior code that applies uniformly to all students enrolled in a degree program, leading ultimately to a profession requiring licensure or certification, offered by any of the health care colleges ("HCC students").
-The health care colleges are: Dentistry, Health Sciences, Medicine, Nursing, Pharmacy, and Public Health.
+The purpose of the Health Care Colleges Code of Student Professional Conduct ("HCC Code") is to provide a professional behavior code that applies will apply uniformly to all students enrolled in a degree program, leading ultimately to a profession requiring licensure or certification, offered by any of the health care colleges professional students health care college ("HCC students").
+These health care colleges are: Dentistry, Health Sciences, Medicine, Nursing, Pharmacy, and Public Health.

 This HCC Code shall also be applicable to students in professional and/or clinically related programs for which there is joint responsibility between a health care college and the graduate school.
-Examples of such joint responsibility programs include (but are not limited to) Masters degrees in Clinical Laboratory Sciences, Communication Disorders, Dentistry, Nursing, Physician Assistant Studies, Public Health, Radiation Sciences, and Doctoral programs in Nursing, Physical Therapy and Rehabilitation Sciences.
+Examples of such joint responsibility programs include (but are not limited to) Masters degrees in Clinical Laboratory Sciences, Communication Disorders, Dentistry, Nursing, Physician Assistant Studies, Public Health, Radiation Sciences, and

+Doctoral programs in Nursing, Physical Therapy and Rehabilitation Sciences.